abbyazari/abbyazari.github.io/_pages/join.md

   **Academic Year**

-  I host an academic year long for credit research position for U of A physics undergraduates (incl. engphys, geophys) students through PHYS 399/499 and for engineering undergraduates through the Dean's Research Award.
-Interested candidates should check their eligibility for these opportunites before emailing aazari+ugrad @ ualberta . ca with the subject line YourLastName_UGrad_App (e.g. Tremblay_UGrad_App, Ng_UGrad_App etc) and:
+  I host academic year for credit research positions for U of A physics undergraduates (incl. engphys, geophys) students through PHYS 399/499 and for engineering undergraduates through the Dean's Research Award.
+Interested candidates should check their eligibility for these opportunites before emailing aazari <at> ualberta <dot> ca with the subject line YourLastName_UGrad_App (e.g. Tremblay_UGrad_App, Ng_UGrad_App etc) and:
   - a short (<1 page) description of what you are interested in researching related to ARG and your qualifications
   - your CV or résumé
   - a copy of your unofficial transcripts